 Money laundering cases can be extremely complicated—with a large amount of accounting, banking, and other financial tracking evidence at issue.
 Furthermore, if you are under investigation for money laundering, it is possible that there may be underlying or accompanying charges.
-A Virginia federal money laundering lawyer with our firm can provide help to protect your legal rights and interests.
-Call today to speak with an experienced federal criminal defense lawyer in Virginia.
+A Virginia federal money laundering lawyer with our firm could provide help to protect your legal rights and interests.
+Call today to speak with an experienced federal criminal defense attorney.

-In light of these facts, it becomes clear why an individual charged with fraud should seek out an experienced Virginia federal money laundering lawyer.
-It’s important to work with someone who understands how to defend clients against federal prosecution and who understands the nuances of the federal court where your case is being heard.
+In light of these facts, it becomes clear why an individual charged with money laundering should seek out an experienced Virginia federal defense lawyer.
+It is important to work with someone who understands how to defend people against federal prosecution and who understands the nuances of the federal court where your case is being heard.

 The federal law (18 U.S. Code Section 1956) prohibits any attempt at a financial transaction to conceal the source or nature of proceeds from unlawful activities.
 Such activities commonly include the following:

-As your VA federal money laundering lawyer can explain, “proceeds” not only refer to direct money profits from the illegal activity, but can also refer to any property of value obtained indirectly or directly from such activity.
+As your VA federal money laundering attorney could explain, “proceeds” not only refer to direct money profits from the illegal activity, but can also refer to any property of value obtained indirectly or directly from such activity.

 Federal money laundering convictions under 18 U.S. Code 1956 carry severe potential penalties.
 For example, under the statute, a federal court could sentence an individual who has been convicted of committing (or aiding in) money laundering to the following: